strimzi/strimzi-ui/docs/Build.md

 | proxy      | TBD | Used to proxy requests for backend data when developing the UI |
 | overlay.warnings      | `false` | In case of an warning, do not show an overlay |
 | overlay.errors      | `true` | In case of an error, show an overlay over the UI showing it |

+### UI Build implementation

+The above UI build is implemented in the [`build directory`](../utils/build).
+It is broken down into common configuration (and a function that will return it and build constants), and individual use cases, such as dev and prod builds.

 ## UI build into Strimzi